Travel details

 Grand Bazaar

-One of the world's largest covered markets, it stretches like a maze with about 4,000 shops.
+One of the world's largest covered markets, with about 4,000 shops spreading like a maze.

-Enjoying the lively atmosphere and haggling over prices is one of the great pleasures of travel.
+Bargaining over prices in the lively atmosphere is part of the joy of travel.

 [Japanese Guide]